Steam turbine governing: Combination governing

 Combination governing employs usage of any two of the above mentioned methods of governing.
 Generally bypass and nozzle governing are used simultaneously to match the load on turbine as shown in figure 3.

 Emergency governing

-Every steam turbine is also provided with emergency governors which come into action under the following condition.
+Every steam turbine is also provided with emergency governors which come into action under the following conditions.
+Alternately referred to as stop actuators, these independent systems typically serve to completely shut down the turbine, rather than regulate its speed under operating conditions.
+This is accomplished by completely closing the turbine throttle and stop valves, halting all steam flow into the turbine, and potentially opening a bypass valve to prevent upstream overpressure.